MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

  **Retrieve the SharePoint Site ID and Drive ID for Files**

- 1. To leverage the Files control, you'll need to configure to an existing SharePoint site or to create a new SharePoint site.
+ 1. To apply the Files control, you'll need to configure to an existing SharePoint site, or to create a new SharePoint site.
 To create a new one, you can follow the steps listed here:
   [https://docs.microsoft.com/en-us/sharepoint/create-site-collection](/sharepoint/create-site-collection)

  1. Once you've your preferred SharePoint site identified, return to the PowerApps Maker Portal and create a new Settings Group by navigating to New and then to More and then to Other and then to Settings Group.